 Finally, they may want privacy.
-Merchants are unlikely to want even to risk the reputational damage of having been the free choice of local merchants based upon any perception of relative quality.

-It is probably true that English law and civil procedure was generally introduced at the point of a gun (or a gunboat), by settlement, colonisation and the dominance of the British merchant marine rather than by found in a public process to have acted unlawfully, let alone dishonestly, in dealings with counterparties, and even the winner after a long and expensive public fight may suffer reputational damage, either for having unwisely contracted with a rogue or from having been unacceptably tough in commercial litigation.
+Merchants are unlikely to want even to risk the reputational damage of having been found in a public process to have acted unlawfully, let alone dishonestly, in dealings with counterparties, and even the winner after a long and expensive public fight may suffer reputational damage, either for having unwisely contracted with a rogue or from having been unacceptably tough in commercial litigation.
 The merchant may therefore be prepared to forego the typical openness and transparency of the justice process, provided that its absence does not detract from the quality of the justice delivered by the chosen tribunal.